AHURI Research Webinar Series

 , as they often have less choice and less control over their living situation.

-This free webinar will present the findings from a new AHURI research project, Improving outcomes for apartment residents and neighbourhoods and will be presented by Associate Professor Hazel Easthope and Dr Laura Crommelin from UNSW Sydney.
+This webinar presented the findings from a new AHURI research project, Improving outcomes for apartment residents and neighbourhoods and was presented by Associate Professor Hazel Easthope and Dr Laura Crommelin from UNSW Sydney.

-This research, to be released on Thursday 28 May, investigates the demographic characteristics, types of buildings and neighbourhoods of lower-income apartment residents in Australia and draws on lessons from four case studies in Sydney and Melbourne to make recommendations to improve wellbeing, community and housing affordability outcomes for apartment residents.
+This research investigates the demographic characteristics, types of buildings and neighbourhoods of lower-income apartment residents in Australia and draws on lessons from four case studies in Sydney and Melbourne to make recommendations to improve wellbeing, community and housing affordability outcomes for apartment residents.

 A/Prof Hazel Easthope, UNSW Sydney